w3c/wai-intro-wcag/content/wcag3-intro.md

 This expandable section provides more about the goals, user research, development process, and draft example guidelines.
 It introduces the motivations for the changes from WCAG 2 to WCAG 3.

-**Before you review and comment on the Working Draft, please read this section for context.**
+**Before you review and comment on the Draft, please read this section for context.**

 {% include_cached excol.html type="middle" %}